-The basic fee for the full Eight Week Course is 20,000 Kes.
-This includes weekly sessions of one to two hours each, or for two days per week in a Four
+The basic fee for the full Eight Week Course is 36,000 Kes.
+This includes weekly sessions of two hours each, or for two days per week in a Four Week

 Course.
 You will also receive a package by email of additional material, including some audio guided meditations and helpful links.

 First you should send an email to this CONTACT ME page to register your interest.
 All who apply will then be informed of the size of a potential group so we can start.
 You will be

-will be asked if you wish to pay by MPESA or by BANK TRANSFER, and you will receive instructions for payment.
+asked if you wish to pay by MPESA or by BANK TRANSFER, and you will receive instructions for payment.
 On receipt of full payment your enrolment will be confirmed.
-You will receive by email a package outlining
+You will receive by email a package outlining the course

-the course modules in more detail, including personal log sheets by which you can keep a record of your progress.
-Week by week as the course progresses you will be given exercises to practice, some guided meditations, and extra reading material applicable
+modules in more detail, including personal log sheets by which you can keep a record of your progress.
+Week by week as the course progresses you will be given exercises to practice, some guided meditations, and extra reading material applicable to that week's

-I AM FACILITATING AN EIGHT WEEK MINDFULNESS COURSE DURING SEPTEMBER-NOVEMBER 2019.
+I AM FACILITATING AN EIGHT WEEK MINDFULNESS COURSE DURING FEBRUARY-APRIL 2020.
 FOR INFORMATION GO TO THE MENU PAGE 'MINDFUL WORKSHOPS' or NEW MBSR COURSE.